 Is Now a Good Time to Buy a House in Perth?

-is now a good time to buy a home
+is it a good time to buy property in perth

-Buying a home in Perth is always a huge accomplishment.
-Not just because of the financial muscle required, but also the time spent in researching and navigating the ever-changing Australian real estate market.
+Buying a home in Perth is a major milestone, not only because of the financial commitment involved, but also due to the time and research required to navigate Australia’s constantly evolving property market.

 Inflation and Interest rates